Borohydride: Coordination complexes

+Borohydride being a Lewis base, forms coordination complexes.
+The borohydride ligand binds to the metal by means of one to three bridging hydrogen atoms.

 Metal borohydride complexes can often be prepared by a simple salt elimination reaction:

 Decomposition

 Some metal tetrahydroborates transform on heating to give metal borides.
 When the borohydride complex is volatile, this decomposition pathway is the basis of chemical vapor deposition (CVD), a way of depositing thin films of metal borides.
 For example, zirconium diboride ZrB2 and hafnium diboride HfB2 can be prepared through CVD of the zirconium(IV) tetrahydroborate Zr[BH4]4 and hafnium(IV) tetrahydroborate Hf[BH4]4:

 Metal diborides find uses as coatings because of their hardness, high melting point, strength, resistance to wear and corrosion, and good electrical conductivity.